Countercurrents Annual Fund Raising

 As Noam Chomsky brilliantly puts it, “The general population doesn’t know what’s happening and it doesn’t even know that it doesn’t know”.
 We, the 99 percenters, don’t own NewYork Times, or CNN.
 Our only hope is to build and nurture independent media outlets like Countercurrents to tell these stories and do our part to help these stories reach a wider audience.

-During 14 years of its existence Countercurrents.org has published over 25,000 articles, fact finding reports, research papers and news items on major social issues around the world.
+During 20 years of its existence Countercurrents.org has published about 75 thousand articles, fact finding reports, research papers and news items on major social issues around the world.
 As a recognition of the quality of our journalism, United States Library of Congress started archiving our articles in their digital section since 2006.
+Countercurrents also acts as a News Agency for hundred of News Papers, Magazines, Websites around the world.

 Countercurrents.org is read by about 5 lakh people every month and about 15 lakh articles are read by our readers each month.
 Our journalism is not defined and sustained by the advertisers, but by the readers.
 Ours is 100% reader funded journalism.
 This effort can be sustained only through the support from you.